Singriwala: History

 Also, as this village is on the outskirts of Hoshiarpur City and Chandigarh Road Bypass pass from this village.

-From 1950 to 1996, Singriwala was famous for the Talliyan (ਟੱਲੀਆਂ).
-The generation from this period, even they are residing in Canada, USA and other foreign countries still remembers the sharp and beautiful sound of Talliyan (ਟੱਲੀਆਂ).
+From 1950 to 1996, Singriwala was renowned for its Talliyan (ਟੱਲੀਆਂ)—finely crafted brass bells produced by melting scrap metal and other alloys and meticulously shaped by hand by the master craftsman (ਠਠਿਆਰ) Sudh Singh.
+Members of that generation, including those who later settled in Canada, the United States, and other countries abroad, continue to recall the distinctive, sharp, and melodious sound of the Talliyan (ਟੱਲੀਆਂ).
+This exceptional craftsmanship brought widespread recognition to the village throughout Punjab, as no other craftsman of the period was able to match the quality and excellence of these products..

 Freedom fighters from Singriwala have also contributed to the independence of India.
 Names include Harbaksh Singh Dhami S/O Hajara Singh and his brother Rattan Singh Dhami S/O Hajara Singh.

-Charn Pushpinder Singh Dhami well known as Sanwal Dhami who himself is grandson of freedom fighter is a famous personality from the village.
-He is known for his contributions to the documented videos and written records of the partition of India in 1947.